also available in 2018

 Clinical trials are planned experiments on human beings designed to assess the relative benefits of one or more forms of treatment.
 For instance, we might be interested in studying whether aspirin reduces the incidence of pregnancy-induced hypertension; or we may wish to assess whether a new immunosuppressive drug improves the survival rate of transplant recipients.
 Treatments may be procedural, for example, surgery or methods of care.

-You’ll look at how curves can be described by algebraic equations, and will develop an understanding of abstract groups, learning how to use them to deal with geometrical objects (curves).
-You’ll also study the notions and the main results pertaining to elliptic curves, and will investigate the way that algebra and geometry are linked via polynomial equations, performing algebraic computations with elliptic curves.
+Students will look at how curves can be described by algebraic equations, and will develop an understanding of abstract groups, learning how to use them to deal with geometrical objects (curves).
+They will also investigate the way that algebra and geometry are linked via polynomial equations, performing algebraic computations with elliptic curves.

 This module focuses on the kinds of statistical methods commonly used by statisticians to investigate the relationship between risk of disease and environmental factors.